Friday 4th May – Sunday 10th June 2018

 Jean Finer (Hawera) for On, Upward Through the Herb-fields

 The sensation of ‘Rising’ is nowhere more striking than that in climbing our lovely mountain.
-Up through the vegetation zones of forest, then scrub, on up through the tussock zone, to the beautiful, airy natural rock-gardens of the herb and moss fields.
+Up through the vegetation zones of forest, scrub, tussock zone, to the beautiful, airy natural rock-gardens of the herb and moss fields.

 “There is so much amazing work in the Gallery, so it was a wonderful surprise to receive this award.